 UZBEKISTAN

-Uzbekistan - High Culture on the Silk Road
+Uzbekistan - Take the Golden Road to Samarkand

-Uzbekistan, at the very heart of the ancient Silk Road, is very different to it’s neighbours.
+Uzbekistan, at the very heart of the ancient Silk Road, is very different to its neighbours.
 While Kyrgyzstan and Tajikistan are all about mountains, Uzbekistan offers an opportunity to feast on Silk Road history and heritage.
-This is the land of Timur, the 14th century 'conqueror of worlds’, a man who (despite his brutality) still shapes Uzbek identity to this day.
-The very name of the country means ‘land of the free’, O’zbekiston.
+This is the land of Avicenna, Al-Khwarizmi, Alisher Navoi and of course Timur, the 14th century 'conqueror of worlds’, a man who still shapes Uzbek identity to this day.
+The very name of the country, O’zbekiston, means ‘land of the free’.

 Get in touch to start planning your Silk Road Adventure to Uzbekistan.